 The first photo should be a sunny-day shot of your cleaned and polished RV in an attractive outdoor setting so potential buyers will start imagining themselves using the RV.
 Include several pictures of the exterior from several angles.
 Extend awnings or slideouts to show them off.
 If your RV offers massive “basement” storage, shine a light inside and show it.
 Inside your RV, potential buyers want to see the cockpit, main living area, bedrooms, kitchen, bath and any special or added features.
 Include a photo of any feature that makes your RV stand out.
 Buyers want to see what they are buying.

-If pictures say a thousand words, video a million.
+If a picture is worth a thousand words, a video is worth a million.
 Showcase your RV by including video on your RVT ad.
 Video allows you to give buyers a personal guided tour of your RV.
-Enlist a helper to man the camera while you chat about your RV's best features.
+Enlist a helper to man the camera while you chat about your RV’s best features.
 Practice a few times until your delivery is smooth.
 Open cabinets, storage compartments, refrigerators, etc. Let the buyer peer in all the nooks and crannies and don’t neglect the nitty gritty like water and sewer controls/hookups.

 All RVT.com videos are automatically loaded onto YouTube, and viewed by interested RV Shoppers, across the internet.